klb1963/Programming-Exercise-Book/backend_course/lesson_06_JDBC&Hibernate/resources/plan.md

 ## Topic of today's lesson:
 ### Reinforcing skills in working with JDBC
 * Method of reading from the database of one car
-* Method of getting from the database of all cars
+* Method of getting from the database of all carNews
 * Update, Delete - by analogy

 ### HIBERNATE Technology